TDI: 2 What's this?

 - Tiwi Beach – A popular beach town, south of Mombasa

-- Diani Beach – This one is more south and even more popular
+- Diani Beach – This one is further south and even more popular

 - Wasini Island – Further south, close to the Tanzanian border, this island is good for snorkeling and scuba diving.

-- Shimba Hills National Reserve – The closest safari from Mombasa is the only place in Kenya you can see Sable Antelope.
-It’s also known for its herds of elephants, and beautiful Sheldrick Falls.
+- Shimba Hills National Reserve – The closest safari from Mombasa is the only place in Kenya where you can see Sable Antelope.
+It’s also known for its herds of elephants and beautiful Sheldrick Falls.

 7. Malindi & Watamu